 Landlords could serve a statutory demand seeking payment of rent arrears.
 If a statutory demand is unpaid after 21 days, a creditor can usually petition the court to wind up the debtor company.
-However, new legislation means that no winding-up petition can be presented after 27 April 2020 in respect of a statutory demand served on a company between 1 March 2020 and 31 March 2021.
-Regardless of when a statutory demand was served, no winding up petition can be presented until after 31 March 2021, unless the creditor has reasonable grounds for believing that coronavirus has not had a financial effect on the debtor, or the debtor would not have been able to pay its debts even if coronavirus had not had a financial effect on it.
+However, new legislation means that no winding-up petition can be presented in respect of a statutory demand served on a company between 1 March 2020 and 30 June 2021.
+Regardless of when a statutory demand was served, no winding up petition can be presented until after 31 June 2021, unless the creditor has reasonable grounds for believing that coronavirus has not had a financial effect on the debtor, or the debtor would not have been able to pay its debts even if coronavirus had not had a financial effect on it.
 This legislation does not affect statutory demands served on individuals.

 Use of Commercial Rent Arrears Recovery ("CRAR") is also restricted.
 CRAR is a process where a landlord appoints an agent to serve notice on a tenant and then take control of a tenant's goods to sell them to pay off rent arrears.
 Formerly, it could be initiated where there were seven days' arrears of principal rent (i.e. annual rent, not service charge or other sums described as rent under the lease).
-That threshold increases on 29 September to 276 days' rent, and increases again on 25 December to 366 days' rent.
+That threshold is currently increased to 366 days’ rent and increases to 457 days’ rent on 25 March 2021, and 554 days’ rent on 24 June 2021.
 You can read more about the changes here.

 Landlords are still able to bring money claims through the courts.
-It remains to be seen how the courts will treat those claims, and, as importantly, how landlords will enforce a judgment (if they get one).
 Tenants do need to be mindful that arrears are still accruing even if landlords' enforcement options are currently restricted: as it stands, once the restrictions are lifted, landlords will still be able to recover arrears with interest.